fmz/CarND-Behavioral-Cloning-P3/writeup_template.md

 I finally randomly shuffled the data set and put 10% of the data into a validation set.
 Generally, 20-30% is the better ratio, but my real validation set was driving on the actual track.
 In reality I don't have a test set, since my track options are limited.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4 as evidenced by basic trial and error, where the validation set accuracy remains constant, or increases after that.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+### Lessons and Shortcomings

+It's interesting to see a car be able to drive itself solely based on a neural network trained with good enough data.
+This required no feature-engineering at all; I didn't need to detect the lanes, the curvature of the road, nor give the car any explicit constraints on its behavior.

+However, I don't think that this approach scales.
+A neural netowrk model wouldn't be able to outperform me at this task (unless, perhaps, I spend years upon years feeding it training data).
+Furthermore, given any novel situation, the car wouldn't know what to do, as evidenced by the cases where it goes completely off track, and has no idea how to get back.
+Blindly cloning behavior doesn't produce a smart driving, and I certainly would not want to be in a car that only uses that.

+It seems to me like there needs to be some hard constraints over what the model should and shouldn't learn.
+For instance, regardless of how terrible my data is, I would like the car to learn that going off the road is a big no-no, that turns should be done in a smooth manner, and that if it's faced with a situation where it's not sure what to do, it should stop rather than go with its best guess, etc.
+Perhaps combining reinforcement learning with deep learning would be the way to go.